ArloL/postgres-sync-demo/README.md

 * The target datastore must be fine with data being only partially in sync
 * You can't parallelize writing the target datastore - otherwise a DELETE can move before the INSERT

+# Performance

+Run in a Docker environment.

+Just inserts: 903-912 operations/second

+Inserts and the trigger to write to the queue table: 812-833 operations/second

+Inserts, the trigger and direct sync to a different table: 186-185 operations/second

+Inserts, the trigger and sync via RabbitMQ to a different table: 118-126 operations/second

 # Resources

 * <https://brandur.org/job-drain>